s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

 ENDPROC(preserve_boot_args)
 ```

-Accordingly to [kernel boot protocol](https://github.com/torvalds/linux/blob/v4.14/Documentation/arm64/booting.txt#L150), parameters are passed to the kernel in registers `x0 - x3`. `x0` contains the physical address of device tree blob (`.dtb`) in system RAM. `x1 - x3` for now are reserved for future usage.
+Accordingly to the [kernel boot protocol](https://github.com/torvalds/linux/blob/v4.14/Documentation/arm64/booting.txt#L150), parameters are passed to the kernel in registers `x0 - x3`. `x0` contains the physical address of device tree blob (`.dtb`) in system RAM. `x1 - x3` are reserved for future usage.
 What this function is doing is copying the content of `x0 - x3` registers to the [boot_args](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/setup.c#L93) array and then [invalidate](https://developer.arm.com/products/architecture/a-profile/docs/den0024/latest/caches/cache-maintenance) the corresponding cache line from the data cache.
 Cache maintenance in a multiprocessor system is a large topic on its own, and we are going to skip it for now.
-For thous who are interested in this subject, I can recommend reading [Caches](https://developer.arm.com/products/architecture/a-profile/docs/den0024/latest/caches) and [Multi-core processors](https://developer.arm.com/products/architecture/a-profile/docs/den0024/latest/multi-core-processors) chapters of the `ARM Programmer’s Guide`.
+For those who are interested in this subject, I can recommend reading [Caches](https://developer.arm.com/products/architecture/a-profile/docs/den0024/latest/caches) and [Multi-core processors](https://developer.arm.com/products/architecture/a-profile/docs/den0024/latest/multi-core-processors) chapters of the `ARM Programmer’s Guide`.

 ### el2_setup